python/cpython/Doc/c-api/sys.rst

    functions may be called from different runtimes, this pointer should not refer directly to Python state.

-   See :pep:`578` for a detailed decription of auditing.
+   See :pep:`578` for a detailed description of auditing.
 Functions in the runtime and standard library that raise events include the details in each function's documentation.